harryle95/RMI_Calculator/README.md

 ### Using Interractive Shell

-Setup the server with `make server` then `make shell`.
+Setup the server with `make registry` followed by `make server` then `make shell`.
 Simply type in the method to perform the execution.

 ```
 >>pushValue(100)